August 05, 2014

 “Commencement is unquestionably the highlight of the academic calendar,” Johnson said.
 “We are so proud of each student who has reached this milestone.
 I look forward to hearing the many stories of how these graduates will enrich the communities where they are soon to reside, work and worship.”

-Dr. Jarrod Goentzel, an alumnus from Tabor College and director of Massachusetts Institute of Technology (MIT) Humanitarian Response Lab, will be the commencement speaker.
+Dr. Jarrod Goentzel, an alumnus from Tabor College and director of Massachusetts Institute of Technology (MIT) Humanitarian Response Lab, gave the commencement address.

-An estimated 3,000 family, friends, alumni, faculty and staff are expected to attend the commencement ceremony.
+An estimated 2,800 family, friends, alumni, faculty and staff attended the commencement ceremony.

 Categories: General News